-Through a differential abundance analysis, we showed that the Helmi streams' stars clearly depict lower [{X}/{Fe}] in Na, Mg, Ca, Ti, Zn, and Y, compared to the other halo stars, including stars accreted from Gaia-Enceladus.
-While the distinction from the Gaia-Enceladus stars is clearer at $[\mathrm{Fe/H}]\lesssim -1.5$, a part of the Helmi streams' stars start to overlap with Gaia-Enceladus stars in elemental abundance ratios at higher metallicity.
+Through a differential abundance analysis, we show that the Helmi stream stars clearly depict lower [{X}/{Fe}] in Na, Mg, Ca, Ti, Zn, and Y, compared to the other halo stars, including stars accreted from Gaia-Enceladus.
+While the distinction from Gaia-Enceladus stars is clearer at $[\mathrm{Fe/H}]\lesssim -1.5$, a part of the Helmi stream stars start to overlap with Gaia-Enceladus stars in elemental abundance ratios at high metallicities.

-This is the first time that we see the chemical distinctness of the Helmi streams' stars over a wide metallicity range.
-This was made possible thanks to the precise abundances derived in this study and to the homogenization of abundances across \citetalias{Nissen2010}, \citetalias{Reggiani2017a} and the present study.
-As in \citetalias{Matsuno2022a}, the present investigation on the Helmi streams highlights the importance of homogenized abundances for chemical identification of individual building blocks of the Milky Way.
+This is the first time that we see the chemical distinctness of the Helmi stream stars over a wide metallicity range.
+This result was made possible thanks to the precise abundances derived in this study and to the homogenization of abundances across \citetalias{Nissen2010}, \citetalias{Reggiani2017a} and the present study.
+As in \citetalias{Matsuno2022a}, the present investigation of the Helmi streams highlights the importance of homogenized abundances for chemical identification of individual building blocks of the Milky Way.

-The observed low $\alpha$-element abundances of the Helmi streams are likely due to the chemical enrichments from SNe~Ia at low metallicity.
-There seems to be a contribution of SNe~Ia to the chemical evolution of the progenitor already at very low metallicity ($[\mathrm{Fe/H}]\lesssim -2.4$), indicating that the star formation proceeded with a rather low efficiency in early times.
-Star formation at later times might have been bursty since [$\alpha$/{Fe}] remains almost constant or slightly increases toward higher metallicity according to \citep{Nidever2020a}; such a feature may require a late star burst as seen in the LMC.
+The observed low $\alpha$-element abundances of the Helmi streams are likely due to the Fe enrichments from SNe~Ia at low metallicity.
+There seems to be a contribution of SNe~Ia to the chemical evolution of the progenitor already at very low metallicity ($[\mathrm{Fe/H}]\lesssim -2.4$), indicating that the star formation proceeded with low efficiency in early times.
+Star formation at later times might have been bursty since [$\alpha$/{Fe}] remains almost constant or slightly increases toward high metallicities according to \citet{Nidever2020a}; such a feature may require a late starburst.

 The origin of the extremely low Y abundances at low metallicity remains unclear.
-Our results, as well as those of \citet{Aguado2021b} on Sr, strongly suggest that the Helmi streams have very low abundance of light neutron-capture element abundance at low metallicity.
+Our results, as well as those of \citet{Aguado2021b} on Sr, strongly suggest that the Helmi streams have very low abundances of light neutron-capture elements at low metallicity.
 It would be interesting to obtain detailed abundance patterns over light neutron-capture elements in order to constrain the nucleosynthesis processes that produce this feature.